roddhjav/pass-update/README.md

             It prints the old password and waits for the user before generating a new one.
 This behaviour can be changed using the provided options.

+            Only the first line of a password file is updated unless the --multiline opiton is specified.

     	Options:
             -c, --clip       Write the password to the clipboard.